 I halved the recipe since this makes two pound cakes and I only needed one.
-I’m including the measurements I used because in the comments section, there were some people who noted mistakes in the original recipe:
+I’m including the measurements I used because in the comments section, there were some people who noted mistakes in the original recipe.
+I’m not sure if they are correct or the original recipe, but my halved version makes one awesome pound cake:

 1 ½ sticks butter